 Pregnancy and fertility

-Fertility is usually unaffected in women with Behçet's disease, but it is important that any pregnancy is planned where possible.
-This is because many of the medications that are used to treat the condition, such as colchicine and thalidomide, can cause birth defects.
+Fertility is usually unaffected in women with Behçet's disease, but it's important that any pregnancy is planned where possible.
+This is because many of the medications used to treat the condition, such as thalidomide, can cause birth defects.

-There is little evidence that having Behçet's disease increases your risk of pregnancy-related complications, although there is a very small chance of your baby being born with a temporary condition called neonatal Behçet's disease.
+There's little evidence that having Behçet's disease increases your risk of pregnancy-related complications, although there's a very small chance of your baby being born with a temporary condition called neonatal Behçet's disease.

 The fertility of men with Behçet's disease may be affected.
 This can be the result of the condition itself or of a side effect of some of the immunosuppressant medications.
-Colchicine may temporarily lower sperm count, but this will often improve when treatment is stopped.
+Colchicine may temporarily lower sperm count, but this often improves when treatment is stopped.

 Where fertility is affected, further investigation – and, in some cases, fertility treatment such as in vitro fertilisation (IVF) – may be needed to conceive successfully.

 Read more about treating infertility.

 There's a possibility that a baby can be born with a type of Behçet's disease that can cause ulcers on the baby's genitals and mouth.
 This type of Behçet's disease, known as neonatal Behçet's disease, is extremely rare, with only one or two cases being reported every few years.

 Corticosteroids can be used to help relieve symptoms of neonatal Behçet's disease.
 The condition usually resolves within six to eight weeks of the birth.